invictus-integration/docs-ifa/dashboard/dashboard-buildpipeline.md

 ## Create the build pipeline

-Create a new build pipeline, starting with an empty template with this naming: {prefix}.Invictus.Framework.
+Create a new build pipeline, starting with an empty template with this naming: {prefix}.Invictus.Dashboard.

 Select 'Azure Pipelines' as the agent pool and 'vs2017-win2016' as the agent specification.